algorand-devrel/charity-crowdfunding-app-tealscript/README.md

 This is a fullstack charity crowdfunding application built with AlgoKit, the fullstack template, and TEALScript for the smart contract.
 See below for getting started instructions.

+## Understanding the project structure
+This project has 2 folders: Backend and Frontend

+### Backend Folder
+Backend folder is where you write your smart contract, tests, and deploy your contract. `backend/smart_contracts/charity_crowdfunding/contract.algo.ts` is the charity crowdfunding smart contract written in TEALScript that has the following features
+- bootstrap: insert charity information and create reward NFT
+- fund: external method used by donators to donate to the charity
+- claimfund: method used by the creator to claim collected funds
+- deleteDonatorInfo: delete boxes containing donator info

+### Frontend Folder
+Frontend holds a full React frotend for the chairty application.
+Currently you can:
+- Create a charity
+- fund the charity and receive a reward NFT

+TODO
+- create an admin page to claim collected funds

 ## Setup

 ### Initial setup